 Consumers, especially young professionals, prefer to buy Imported fruits in China online due to the convenience of ordering and delivered directly to their doorstep within 24 hours.

 Online purchase of fresh produce is quickly becoming a preferred purchase channel for Chinese consumers, especially among young professionals in Tier I cities.
 Sales of online fresh produce were nearly $4 billion in 2014, with industry forecasts predicting a market size of $16 billion and, total fresh produce market segment of 15% by 2018.

-There numerous opportunities in E-commerce market for fresh fruit exporters but getting in the E-commerce market is rather cumbersome due to cultural barriers, language difference and strict e-commerce platforms policies.
+There numerous opportunities in the E-commerce market for fresh fruit exporters but getting in the E-commerce market is rather cumbersome due to cultural barriers, language differences, and strict e-commerce platform policies.

 However, there are solutions among which two are vital.
-Firstly, International fresh fruit exporters need to have strong Branding of their products and secondly, they need to be presents on well-known E-commerce platforms.
+Firstly, International fresh fruit exporters need to have strong Branding of their products and secondly, they need to be present on well-known E-commerce platforms.

 Branding Imported Fruits in China on Chinese E-commerce platforms

-Chinese consumers prefer fresh fruit due to their availability, safety and quality.
+Chinese consumers prefer fresh fruit due to its availability, safety, and quality.
 These features need to be communicated to the consumers extensively.
 The company needs to build e-reputation in order to gain popularity among customers.
 The marketing campaign must address the need of customers.
 It is highly important for International companies to understand the local culture and demands before it translates its offerings.

-Therefore, when approaching China’s E-commerce, it is advisable to partner with local digital agency as it is equipped with right set of skills to find a “sweet spot” between the International brand value and preference of Chinese consumers.
+Therefore, when approaching China’s E-commerce, it is advisable to partner with a local digital agency as it is equipped with the right set of skills to find a “sweet spot” between the International brand value and the preference of Chinese consumers.